chrismigut/automating-aws-with-python/README.md

 - List objects in a bucket
 - Setup bucket and configure
 - Sync directory tree to bucket
+* Upload only files that don't exist in bucket
 - Set AWS profile with --profile=<profileName>
 - Output the s3 endpoint when sync files to s3 bucket